 $4,700 – 6,700 Final system cost

 How to Get Started: Connect With a Local Partner Installer

 Take advantage of the Incentive Program by hiring a Vermont Wind and Solar Program Partner.
 Solar Thermal Partners have proven experience and installation track records, and can quickly assess your home’s hot water needs and potential for solar thermal.
 Here’s how it will work:

-- Search the REV listings of Partner Installers: Take a look at the REV map of Partner Solar Hot Water installers (coming soon!) for the closest installer to you, or search the REV Partner Directory.
+- Search the REV listings of Partner Installers: Find a local installer by looking at the REV Partner Directory.
 In the REV Partner Directory, enter your zipcode or town name.
 You’ll get a list of the closest installers to choose from.

 - The solar installer comes and assess your home and solar potential at no obligation: The Partner installer will come out to your home and assess your hot water needs, as well as your home’s solar potential (the amount of sunshine that hits your home, among other factors).
 The Partner installer will then provide a written proposal outlining the appropriate system for your needs and what the rebated cost will be, at no obligation to you.

 - You accept the proposal and place a deposit